The Sonata as an Ageless Form

 Analytic Studies on their Genesis, Style, and Compositional Technique

-I am currently working on a doctoral thesis on the music of Russian composer Nikolai Karlovich Medtner (1880–1951), whose output of sonatas, comprising eighteen works in total, can be regarded as essential within his oeuvre.
-Like his compatriots Aleksandr Skryabin and Sergey Prokofiev, Medtner dealt with the piano sonata lifelong and, along with them, transferred the genre from the 19th into the 20th century.
-Unlike the contemporaries named above, his music is notoriously underrated, despite its great variety of forms and shapes, its sophisticated and rhythmically complex texture, its appealing lyricism and narrativity, and spiritual depth.
+I am currently working on a musicological PhD thesis on the music of Russian composer Nikolai Karlovich Medtner (1880–1951), whose output of sonatas, comprising eighteen works in total, can be regarded as essential within his oeuvre.
+Like his compatriots Aleksandr Scriabin and Sergei Prokofiev, Medtner dealt with the piano sonata lifelong and helped transfer the genre from the 19th into the 20th century.
+Unlike the works of his abovementioned contemporaries, Medtner’s music is notoriously underrated, despite its great variety of forms and outlines, its sophisticated and rhythmically complex texture, its appealing lyricism and narrativity, and spiritual depth.